Tianzhou 6: Mission history

 On 12 March 2023, CMSA announced that Tianzhou 6 has completed manufacturing, and was delivered to Wenchang.

 On 13 April 2023, Long March 7 Y7, the launch vehicle for this mission, arrived at Wenchang Space Launch Site.
 It started to conduct stacking and tests with the already arrived Tianzhou 6.

 On 7 May 2023, Long March 7 Y7 and Tianzhou 6 arrived vertically at the launch pad.

 On 10 May 2023 at 13:22:51.405 UTC, it was successfully launched from Wenchang.
 It docked to the aft port of the Tiangong Space Station less than 8 hours later.

 Tianzhou 6 was undocked on 12 January 2024 to make way for Tianzhou 7 cargo ship, and deorbited by burning up in the Earth's atmosphere about a week later.

 Spacecraft

-The cargo capacity of Tianzhou 6 has been increased by 20%, allowing to it carry payloads of up to 7.4 tonnes.
+The cargo capacity of Tianzhou 6 has been increased by 20%, allowing to it carry payloads of up to 7.4 t, up from 6.9 t.
+The launch weight of the spacecraft was also increased from 13.5 to 14 t.
 Tianzhou 6 has the largest capacity in the Tianzhou series and is the largest active cargo supply spacecraft in terms of capacity.

 Starting from this mission, the launch frequency of Tianzhou cargo spacecraft will be adjusted from two ships per year to three ships every two years.

 Cargo

 Tianzhou-6 carried 1750 kg of fuel, of which 700 kg is for resupplying the space station.
-It delivered more than 7 tons of pressurized cargo, including scientific payloads for researching about lidar and supercritical flow.
-It also brought 70 kg of fresh fruit for the Shenzhou 15 and 16's crew.
+It delivered more than 7000 kg of pressurized cargo, including scientific payloads for researching about lidar and supercritical flow.
+It also brought 70 kg of fresh fruit for the Shenzhou 15 and 16 crew.